Undergraduate Research Positions

 Book a consultation with a Geographic Information Systems (GIS) specialist.

-Book a consultation for help with statistical analyses in Excel, Python, R, SAS, SPSS, or Stata.
+Book a consultation for help with statistical analyses in Excel, Python, R, SAS, or SPSS.

 Book a consultation with our data services librarian for help organizing your data and preparing your data for long-term storage and sharing.